Grenada Citizenship by Investment

 Common Disqualifiers

-- ⚠Any criminal conviction or pending charge
+- ⚠Any criminal conviction or pending charge in any jurisdiction

 - ⚠Prior CBI application refusal in any jurisdiction

-- ⚠Adverse reputational or media findings
+- ⚠Adverse reputational, media, or law-enforcement database findings

-- ⚠Misrepresentation or omission of material information
+- ⚠Misrepresentation or omission of material information on the application

 Approved Agents